A future upside down

 He saw himself leaning against the window frame, pale under the mop of dark hair, with an expression of collapsing at any moment.
 In his mind swirled the life that he knew and another, that he presented every time he looked around a corner.
 A life in parallel that vibrated at every moment, mixing with his original memory.
 He wanted to renounce the room he was in, deny it, destroy it with all of his being, but he felt it as his own as the corner under the Dursleys stairs, or the space he shared with Ron in Grimmauld Place.

-The sense of her truthfulness, that her mother was alive, shook him too.
+The sense of her truthfulness, that his mother was alive, shook him too.

 He had no idea how Sirius got himself some magical object capable of opening portals to the past, what he wanted to change precisely in his time as a Hogwarts student, although he was able to get an idea: warn his parents not to be killed by Voldemort…?; He also had no clue as to who had hit him.
 Maybe Sirius himself, so he wouldn't inadvertently ruin his plans?
 Because it was likely that he was a variable not considered in the incursion of his godfather.
 But in that instant, Harry felt his chest swell with so many emotions that he was unable to separate them.